Cryptography provides a critical foundation upon which much of

 be accepted within 15 minutes after the specified deadlines without

-will not be graded).
+(and your assignment will not be graded).

 If you are unable to complete a homework assignment due